ibm-cloud-docs/FileStorage/architecture-guide-file-storage-vmware.md

 7. Review the inputs on the next screen and click **Finish**.
 8. Repeat for any additional File storage volumes.

-**Note**: It is {{site.data.keyword.BluSoftlayer_full)}’s recommendation that FQDN names be used to connect to the datastore.
+**Note**: It is {{site.data.keyword.BluSoftlayer_full}}’s recommendation that FQDN names be used to connect to the datastore.
 Using direct IP addressing may be bypassing the load balancing mechanism provided by using FQDN.
 To use the IP address instead of the FQDN execute the following command to obtain the IP address.

   - `ping <hostname of the endurance/performance array>`
   - From an ESXi host: